nandabritto/PP5/README.md

 <img width="400" src="media/readme/features_ss/add_products_on_the_box.png">
 </p>

-  1.4 Box, product and product on box list to edit or delte
+  1.4 Box, product and product on box list to edit or delete

- + Admin user can edit or delete or all products in database from frontend.
+ + Admin users can edit or delete all products in the database from the frontend.

 <p float="left">
 <img width="400" src="media/readme/features_ss/boxes_list.png">